mircealungu/mircea/drafts/wish-based-se.md

 Although 2) is the reality at the moment, and it's likely to never be solved given that , we will work with an LLM model of 1).
 We assume an LLM that's better than everything that exists at the moment.

-Several further assumptions that we safely make about the current and the future best possible
+Several further assumptions that we safely make about the current and the future best possible LLM-based code assistants are:

 ### C1.
 For any wish there can be many programs to satisfy it

+We're going to call these things wishes, although the current terminology is "prompt".
+However, in the way in which they are used by some people they are nothing more than a "wish of what you want the code to do".

 - this is also visible in the UI of LLMs these days, as one types a *prompt*, the system returns an answer, but together with the answer one can use a "give me more" button.